Primordial power spectrum features in phenomenological descriptions of inflation: Features in and

-\ee \end{widetext} where $N_{\rm{e}}$ and $N_{\rm{i}}$ refer to the end and the beginning of the inflationary period, which, in this parametrization (see Eq.~(\ref{cc})), are identified with $N=0$ and $N\simeq 60$, respectively.
+\ee where $N_{\rm{e}}$ and $N_{\rm{i}}$ refer to the end and the beginning of the inflationary period, which, in this parametrization (see Eq.~(\ref{cc})), are identified with $N=0$ and $N\simeq 60$, respectively.
 In the following, we will fix the number of inflationary $e$-folds to $60$.

 Figure~\ref{fig:power}, top left panel, shows the galaxy power spectrum $P(k)$ at a redshift $z=0.57$, which corresponds to the mean redshift of the DR9 CMASS sample of galaxies~\cite{Ahn:2012fh}.
 These power spectrum measurements will be exploited in the next section in their Baryon Acoustic Oscillation (BAO) form to set constraints on the phenomenological inflationary approach studied here.
-Together with these measurements we show, in the top panel, the galaxy power spectrum for the best-fit $\Lambda$CDM parameters for the standard inflationary parametrization with $c_s=1$~\cite{Ade:2015xua}, together with the galaxy power spectrum for a time-varying $c_s(\tau)$ scenario, with $\gamma=1$ and $\delta=0.4$, which correspond to the tightest $95\%$~CL upper bound found here (see the following section).
+Together with these measurements we show, in the top panel, the galaxy power spectrum for the best-fit $\Lambda$CDM parameters for the standard inflationary parametrization with $c_s=1$~\cite{Ade:2015xua}, together with the galaxy power spectrum for a time-varying $c_s(\tau)$ scenario, fixing $\gamma=1$ and $\delta=0.032$~\footnote{This value of $\delta$ corresponds to the upper prior considered here for this parameter, see the following section.}.
 The non-linear galaxy power spectrum in the canonical ($c_s=1$) $\Lambda$CDM scheme corresponds to the prediction from the Coyote emulator of Kwan et al.~(2015)~\cite{Kwan:2013jva}.
 The bottom left panel of Fig.~\ref{fig:power} illustrates the deviations with respect to the pure-linear case with $c_s=1$.
-Notice the oscillatory behaviour imprinted in the galaxy power spectrum, whose amplitude is governed by the parameter $\delta$.
+Notice, from the bottom panel, the oscillatory behaviour imprinted in the galaxy power spectrum, whose amplitude is governed by the parameter $\delta$.